 - Electrified Light Rail Electrified light rail technology is defined in this analysis as a "typical" modern North American light rail system, as exemplified by light rail systems in Baltimore, St. Louis and San Diego.
 Such systems are characterized by overhead power transmission and articulated three-truck vehicles.
 This Electrified LRT alternative includes a partial low floor articulated vehicle configuration, low station platforms, and operational separation from freight trains by use of either dedicated track or time-separation.
-This Electrified LRT alternative is the same technology under consideration for the Camden-Glassboro corridor as described in the December 1995 Burlington, Camden, Gloucester Transit Project Major Investment Study (MIS). - Diesel Light Rail This technology alternative, described as "diesel light rail," uses diesel powered vehicles, and therefore does not need the electrification infrastructure of catenary and substations.
-Like the electrified light rail alternative, the Diesel LRT separation from freight trains or other rail traffic, either by use of dedicated track or timeseparation. - except that (in general) the cars are heavier, larger, and cannot negotiate small radius curves.
-Vehicles in this technology alternative comply with all currently ap rable FRA technology alternative will include a partial low floor vehicle configuration and associated low station platforms or on-board wheelchair lifts.
+This Electrified LRT alternative is the same technology under consideration for the Camden-Glassboro corridor as described in the December 1995 Burlington, Camden, Gloucester Transit Project Major Investment Study (MIS). - Diesel Light Rail This technology alternative, described as "diesel light rail." uses diesel powered vehicles, and therefore does not need the electrification infrastructure of catenary and substations.
+Like the electrified light rail alternative, the Diesel LRT technology includes partial low floor articulated vehicles, low station platforms, and separation from freight trains or other rail traffic, either by use of dedicated track or timeseparation. - Diesel Multiple Units The DMU alternative is similar to the Diesel LRT alternative except that (in general) the cars are heavier, larger, and cannot negotiate small radius curves.
+Vehicles in this technology alternative comply with all currently applicable FRA requirements and regulations to permit shared use of track with freight trains.
+The DMU technology alternative will include a partial low floor vehicle configuration and associated low station platforms or on-board wheelchair lifts.